Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Introduction

-\paragraph{Related work} Although our proposed model has a low rank structure, one major difference compared to LRMC is that the observations are assumed to be generated from, but not equal to, a real-valued low rank matrix.
-Many authors have considered generalizations of LRMC beyond real-valued low rank observations: to Boolean data \cite{davenport20141}, ordinal data \cite{lan2014matrix, bhaskar2016probabilistic, anderson2018xpca}, mixed data \cite{udell2016generalized,robin2019main}, data from an exponential family distribution \cite{gunasekar2014exponential}, and high rank matrices \cite{ganti2015matrix, ongie2017algebraic, fan2019online, fan2020polynomial}.
+\paragraph{Related work} Although our proposed model has a low rank structure, it greatly differs from LRMC in that the observations are assumed to be generated from, but not equal to, a real-valued low rank matrix.
+Many authors have considered generalizations of LRMC beyond real-valued low rank observations: to Boolean data \cite{davenport20141}, ordinal data \cite{lan2014matrix, bhaskar2016probabilistic, anderson2018xpca}, mixed data \cite{udell2016generalized, robin2020main}, data from an exponential family distribution \cite{gunasekar2014exponential}, and high rank matrices \cite{ganti2015matrix, ongie2017algebraic, fan2019online, fan2020polynomial}.
 However, none of these methods can quantify the uncertainty of the resulting imputations.

-Multiple imputation (MI) \cite{rubin1996multiple,little2002statistical} is a classical tool to quantify imputation uncertainty and construct confidence interval for imputed values.
-However, MI requires repeating an imputation procedure many times (often on bootstrap samples from the original dataset) to assess empirical uncertainty, which leads to very expensive computation, especially for modern large scale datasets \cite{josse2011multiple, audigier2017mimca}.
-Moreover, \emph{proper} multiple imputation \cite{little2002statistical}, which is required to produce reliable confidence intervals, generally relies on strong distributional assumptions.
+Multiple imputation (MI) requires repeating an imputation procedure many times to assess empirical uncertainty, often through bootstrap sampling \cite{josse2011multiple, audigier2017mimca} or Bayesian posterior sampling \cite{buuren2010mice} including probabilistic matrix factorization \cite{mnih2008probabilistic, salakhutdinov2008bayesian}.
+The repeating procedure often leads to very expensive computation, especially for large datasets.
+While variational inference can accelerate the process in some cases \cite{lim2007variational}, it may produce inaccurate results due to using overly simple approximation.
+Moreover, \emph{proper} multiple imputation generally relies on strong distributional assumptions \cite{mnih2008probabilistic, salakhutdinov2008bayesian}.
 In contrast, our quantified uncertainty estimates are useful for a much broader family of distributions and can be computed as fast as a single imputation.
+In addition, few MI papers explicitly explore the issue of \emph{calibration}: does MI sample variance predict imputation accuracy?
+We find that the answer is usually no. In contrast, our uncertainty metric is clearly correlated with imputation accuracy.

 Some interesting new approaches \cite{carpentier2016constructing, carpentier2018adaptive} discuss constructing \emph{honest} confidence regions, which depends on some (possibly huge) hidden constants.
 However, these unknown hidden constants prevent its use in practice.
 In contrast, our constructed confidence intervals are explicit.